caldav/duc_to_md/data/en_blog_2016_04_21_the-squirrel-has-landed_.md

 ## Phone and Tablet

-We have [_a tablet that converges into a desktop_](http://www.ubuntu.com/tablet) when a bluetooth mouse is detected!
+We have [_a tablet that converges into adesktop_](http://www.ubuntu.com/tablet) when a bluetooth mouse is detected!
 It ships some desktop apps by default such as Firefox and LibreOffice and of course, Ubuntu SDK apps.
 This is an exciting moment for everyone involved as it’s a milestone on the road to full devices convergence: many form factors